 How to get a library card

 Stop by during our regular hours with an ID.
+With an account, you may renew books by signing in with your login ID and password on the Pelham library catalog system.
 You do not need to be a Pelham resident to get a card.

 Top 10 Things to Do with Your Pelham Free Public Library Card